 1. Recalculate an Individual Dues Invoice.
 Open the invoice and press the recalculate button.

 2. Recalculate in Bulk by Member Type.
 If you have a larger scale change to make -maybe you forgot to update your dues rules and you're reading this article because you're staring at a thousand incorrectly calculated invoices, don't worry.
 Each Member Type has a button on the Settings tab to "Recalculate Open Dues Invoices."

 Note: This option is only available to Association Admins - staff with Limited Admin Access will not be able to recalculate invoices.

-On the Accounting > Transactions page, you'll notice that the invoice Balance and Total columns on the transaction list page will shift to spinner icons to indicate that the recalculation is in progress.
+- On the Accounting > Transactions page, you'll see that the invoice Balance and Total columns on the transaction list will display spinner icons to indicate that the recalculation is in progress.
 You'll see the new amounts when the recalculation is complete.

 3. Manually Adjust in QuickBooks.
 If an invoice has already been paid, or if it needs to be customized to meet a member request, you may want to simply update the dues invoice by hand in QuickBooks.

 - If the invoice is for a renewing member (they had an old expiration date), the due date is updated according to "Due date for invoices set to X day(s) after expiration date" in the member type settings and transaction date is updated according to "Transaction date for invoices set to x day(s) after expiration date" in the member type settings.

 - If the invoice is for a new member (no old expiration date), no change is made to the dates upon re-calculation.

 - If you edit the invoice message, the updated verbiage will be applied to the invoice(s) during recalculation.

 If there is an issue with your recalculation, you should receive helpful messages that will help you solve the issue, including: